Special Region of Surakarta: DIS Government October 1945 – July 1946

 The High Commissioner of the Central Government was the representative of the Central government in Surakarta.
 This commissioner functions as the Head of the Special Region of Surakarta and oversees the work of the local legislature and the local executive.
 The KNI Surakarta Regional Working Committee was the local legislative body of the Surakarta Region.
 It was formed by and responsible to the Central Indonesian National Committee (KNIP) of the Surakarta Region.
 Members of the KNI Surakarta Regional Working Committee were elected by and from the members of the KNI Surakarta Region.
 The Surakarta Regional Directorium was the local executive body of the Surakarta Region.
 It consists of representatives from the KNI Surakarta, the Royal Government of Surakarta, and the Praja Mangkunegaran Government.
 The KNI of Surakarta Region has five representatives.
 The Royal Government of Surakarta had two representatives.
 The Mangkunegaran Royal Government had two representatives.

 Politics

-A Directorate Government consisting of Kasunanan, Mangkunegaran and KND elements did not work, because the Kasunanan and Mangkunegaran wanted to had individual interests, leading to further instability.
+A Directorate Government consisting of Kasunanan, Mangkunegaran and KND elements did not work, because the Kasunanan and Mangkunegaran wanted to have individual interests, leading to further instability.
 In its short span, the Special Region of Surakarta has not been free from various political upheavals.
 With the monarchical upheaval and the anti-swapraja (anti-monarchist) movement.